Leonamrsm/leonamrsm/README.md

 # Leonam Rezende
 <sub>*Data Scientist*</sub>

-I'm a control and automation engineer graduated from UFMG in 2017.
-I'm finishing up my Masters in Computational Intelligence, and since 2019 I'm immersing myself in data science and machine learning.
-I also have 4 years of professional experience as a Software Developer Analyst.
+I have a Bachelor's Degree in Control and Automation Engineering from the Federal University of Minas Gerais.
+I also have a Master's degree in Electrical Engineering, in the area of Computational Intelligence, also from the Graduate Program in Electrical Engineering at UFMG.

 During my data science studies, I've been studying all stages of developing business models solutions.
-Starting by understanding the business problem until deploying the model solution using Clouds.
+Starting by understanding the business problem until deploying the model solution.

-I have already developed solutions for important business problems such as predict stores sales - by regression methods - and a deep exploratory analisys over housing market.

 The details of each solution are described in the projects below.